aistairc/peg-in-bench/README.md

 A Python-based tool for generating randomized assembly scenarios for a peg-in-hole benchmarking platform.
 This tool creates detailed task specifications with customizable pieces, tolerances, and orientations.

+## Acknowledgement

+This paper is based on results obtained from a project, JPNP25015, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).

 ## Overview

 The Peg-in-Bench system is designed to evaluate robotic and human assembly capabilities using modular puzzle-like pieces.
 The scenario generator creates randomized yet reproducible test scenarios with varying difficulty levels based on shape complexity, tolerance requirements, and piece orientations.